MA/PGDip Conference Interpreting / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Training from practising conference interpreters with EU or UN accreditation: see a list of our interpreter trainers
+- Learn from practising conference interpreters with EU or UN accreditation.

-- Links to key employers such as the European Commission and the UN
+- Benefit from links to key employers such as the EC and the UN.

-- Four additional weeks of advanced simultaneous training after your final summer exams
+- Prepare for the workplace through advanced simultaneous training after your final exams.

 For entry in the academic year beginning September 2019, the tuition fees are as follows: